Zamiell/stardew-valley/Min-Max_Guide.md

 - Meet Pam + Sam + Shane inside of JojaMart.
 (Even though Sam & Shane are working, it still counts as meeting them.)
 - Clear the weeds behind/north of JojaMart.
 - Meet Abigail on the bridge.
-- Meet Penny in her trailer or later on the benches with Maru after 4:40 P.M.
-- Meet Maru walking south or after 4:40 P.M. at the benches with Penny.
-She reaches the trailer at 2:50 PM and arrives at the benches at 3:20 PM.
+- If you see Maru walking south and she is close, talk to her now.
+Otherwise, meet Maru when she is sitting on the bench later on.
+(She arrives at the benches at 3:20 PM.)
 - Check the garbage can next to Lewis' house.
 - Meet Evelyn (at the flowers), Caroline + Jodi (at the square), and Vincent + Harvey (above Jodi's house).
 - Kill the weeds along the west side of the map by Harvey.